c-okelly/org_to_anki/README.md

 ## Supported file types

-This project supports reading from both .org, .txt, .docx (Word) and odt (LibreOffice) files.
+This project supports reading from both .org, .txt and odt (LibreOffice) files.

-To use Word or LibreOffice files these must first be saved as HTML files.
+To use LibreOffice files these must first be saved as HTML files.
 Please read the documentation on this.

+Microsoft Word (.docx) files are no longer supported.
+Migration path is below

+### Word files to LibreOffice migraiton path

+Users with existing Word files can migarte them to Libre office by doing the following:

+1. Install LibreOffice (Free / OpenSource Word equvilant)
+2. Open the file in LibreOffice
+3. Save file as ODT format

 ## What is an org file?